 Many come to Peru to gain connection to the ancient Inca spirit.
-They either go to the Amazon jungle to live with the local tribes, or to the Andes Mountains, mostly in the areas of Cusco, Pisac and Machu Picchu.
+They either go to the Amazon jungle to live with the local tribes, or to the Andes Mountains, mostly in the areas of Cusco and Pisac.

-I spent some time living in a home stay with a friend of mine and my sister, in Pisac –the hub of New Age enthusiasts who scold “The System” (world politics, taxes, institutionalizing etc.) while they often use it to support themselves on their travels and adventures.
-They laugh about Cusco, which is more likely a dominion of hikers and “tourists”, saying that it is inauthentic…
+I spent some time in both, Cusco and Pisac – the hub of New Age enthusiasts who scold “The System” (world politics, taxes, institutionalizing etc.) while they often use it to support themselves on their travels and adventures.
+They laugh about Cusco, which they perceive more likely a dominion of hikers and “tourists”, saying that it is inauthentic…

 My Story of the Peruvian Mountains

-I came to Pisac with a Czech friend of mine, after a span of time spent in the warmth and sunshine of Brasil, Chile and a few days in Lima.
-All these places were near the sea and filled with warmth, Santiago de Chile beautifully combining the esprit of the Andes with coastal areas not far from the metropolis.
-The Andes of Peru were a shock for me with the low temperature and villages and towns located in high altitudes.
+I first came to the Sacred Valley, Pisac, in April 2019, with a Czech friend of mine.
+I came there after a span of time spent in the warmth and sunshine of Northern Brasil.
+The Andes of Peru were a shock for me with the low temperatures, no heaters and high altitudes.

-I must say that the energy of Peru, generally, but especially in the mountains, was just too strong for me in various respects.
+I must say that the energy of Peru, generally, but especially in the mountains, was at that time just too strong for me in various respects.
 I have received some of the greatest lessons of my life there and probably the greatest cleansing too.
-In the freezing cold and frequent rain, with diarrhoea (probably strawberries and eggs) and altitude issues, I got all the way to the core of my being… I went through some serious doubts and downs when it comes to spirituality, kindness and goodness of humankind, world healing and volunteering…
+In the freezing cold and frequent rain, with diarrhoea and altitude issues, I got all the way to the core of my being… I went through some serious doubts and downs when it comes to spirituality, kindness and goodness of humankind, world healing and volunteering… Yet, I knew already then I would be coming back some day.
+And that was meant to be July 2021, arriving to Cusco just a few weeks after its re-opening after the Covid peak.

 Pisac versus Cusco – Rainbow People, Eso and New Age versus Hikers and Tourists

 If you come to the Andes mostly to hike up some of the renowned mountains – Machu Picchu or the Rainbow Mountain – stay in Cusco.
-Most agencies and collecting taxis would be starting from there and you can easily arrange for a hotel/hostel pick up too.
-Cusco is quite a nice town with stone houses and pretty little squares and if you are ok with taxi drivers chasing you up constantly and all the other “tourist things” you will like the place.
-You can have your night life here, and many vegan cafés and restaurants that are so popular nowadays.
+Most agencies and colectivos would be starting from there and you can easily arrange for a hotel/hostel pick up too.
+Cusco is a picturesque town with some original Inca stone as well colonial architecture (the renowned balconies).
+You can enjoy night life here and many vegan/vegetarian cafés and great restaurants.

-If you arrive as a merchant, entrepreneur and such, again, Cusco is your place, mainly the San Pedro market – not far from the main Plaza de Armas square – where you get anything from a kg of paolo santo for 20 soles to alpaca scarfs for 20 soles, jewellery, crystals, souvenirs (a lama keyring for one sole), music instruments (rain rattles, charangos), food and mild, legal drugs such as rapé, mambe or san pedro powder.
+If you arrive as a merchant, entrepreneur and such, again, Cusco is your place, mainly the San Pedro market – not far from the main Plaza de Armas square – where you get anything from palo santo to alpaca scarfs, music instruments and even mild drugs such as rapé, mambe or san pedro powder.

 Now, if you come to the mountains mostly for “spiritual growth and connection” and you want to practice yoga, go to temazcals, receive kambo and join the ayahuasca circles, you´d better stay in Pisac, situated right amidst the Sacred Valley, on the Vilcanota River, a small, calm, almost sleepy town, where the mountains are a walking distance away only (while in Cusco you usually need to take a cab to reach the hiking trails and paths).